 Even if you don't have a teaching background, Lewis University's Master of Arts in Special Education

-to complete, and offers you the opportunity to earn your LBS1 Type 10 Certification and change careers in less than two years.
+to complete, and offers you the opportunity to earn your LBS1 licensure.
 Plus, your field experiences will give you vital hands-on experience in diverse teaching environments within public and private schools - all so you can discover your true passions, learn how to modify your teaching styles for different students, abilities, cultures and environments, and be prepared to effectively teach any student.

-This two-year cohort program starts in both the Fall and Spring, with a consistent group of peers for synergistic learning and support - and a great way to build your professional network.
-Upon successful completion of the program requirements, you will be eligible to receive your Learning Behavior Specialist I Certification (LBS1).
+This two and a half year cohort program starts in both the Fall and Spring, with a consistent group of peers for synergistic learning and support - and a great way to build your professional network.
+Upon successful completion of the program requirements, you will be eligible to receive your Learning Behavior Specialist I (LBS1 licensure).

 You may also add a Learning Behavior Specialist I (LBS1) Endorsement to your certificates without earning the Master of Arts degree.
 The Learning Behavior Specialist I program requires the following four courses to complete.